How to Spot Indian Recruiter Emails Pretending Not to Be Indian

 As the deserved reputation of Indians continues to erode in all countries to which Indians have immigrated, there will be increasing attempts by Indians to escape their reputations.
 One method is covered in the article Should Your Try to Find Good Indians While Risking Bad Indians.
 This is where the Indian convinces their victim that they are not like other Indians.
 In this article, a second way is described where the person is remote and cannot verify Indianness.
 Many Indians will reach out with European names.
 The author has had several conversations with “Scotts” or “Sams,” who once on the phone had an Indian accent.
 I have asked a few of these why they have such a heavy Indian accent if their name is Scott.
 And then asked them directly if they lied to me about not being Indian.

 However, the point of this article is that Indians give away clues in their emails that allow non-Indians to keep out of the clutches of unethical Indian recruiters.
-This website denies the hypothesis that there are ethical Indian recruiters.
+This website denies the concept that there are ethical Indian recruiters.
+Dealing with an Indian recruiter will always end up with either time wasted or some short end of the stick.
 Therefore, there is no point in going through or interacting with Indian recruiters.
 The objective is to identify which emails are from Indians and then block those email addresses.